BetonQuest/BetonQuest/docs/Documentation/Objectives-List.md

 ## Smelting: `smelt`

 To complete this objective the player must smelt a specified item.
 Note that you must define the output item, not the ingredient.
-The first argument is a [Block Selector](Data-Formats.md#block-selectors) for the output item.
+The first argument is a  item ID from the _items_ section.
 The second is the amount (integer).
 You can use the `notify` keyword to display a message each time the player advances the objective, optionally with the notification interval after a colon.

 This objective has three properties: `amount`, `left` and `total`. `amount` is the amount of items already smelted,